407-610-2417

 Then there is CPS.
 It gives you a slightly broader look at the keyword’s overall value and calculates an average cost per search based on the total ad spending for that keyword.
 So, if you find “law firm marketing” to have a CPS of $3, that can help you figure that advertisers can earn around $3 for every single search someone does using that keyword.

-It’s a good idea to keep an eye on both CPC and CPS.
-If a keyword has a high CPC and CPS, that usually means strong competition with a good chance of attracting users ready to convert.
+It’s worth keeping an eye on both CPC and CPS.
+When a keyword scores high on both, it usually means strong competition and a higher chance of attracting users who are ready to convert.

 Organize Keywords Effectively

-Start by putting your keywords into categories.
+When your keyword list starts getting big, it helps to group terms into simple categories.
 Think about what makes sense for your content.
 If you run a law firm, for example, you might create groups like “personal injury,” “family law,” and “business law.”
-This way, you can easily find the keywords you need when you’re writing.
+Thus, it’s way easier to plan content and assign topics to writers or your content team.

 To make things even easier, check out handy tools like Keyword Cupid.
-This helps you map out your keywords and align them with your content strategy right from the start.
+This helps you map out your keywords and align them with your content strategy.
 The screenshot below shows how keyword mapping by intent can guide your content planning.

 Keyword Cupid keyword mapping

-It’s also important to check if all the keywords in your cluster show up on the same search engine results page (SERPs).
-If they do, it means they’re related, which is a good sign for your content strategy.
-This way, you can create content that really meets what users are looking for.
+Also, check whether the keywords in your cluster trigger the same SERPs.
+If they do, it means they’re related, which is a good sign for your SEO content strategy.
+Thus, you can create content that really meets what users are looking for.

 black googlebox serp